Backlog

 Plan sprints and organize upcoming work before it moves into execution.

-The Backlog is where Product Owners and Scrum teams plan upcoming work before it moves into execution.
+The Scrum Backlog is where product owners and Scrum teams plan upcoming work before it moves into execution.
 For Scrum teams, the backlog is organized around sprints—allowing you to prioritize work, schedule items into iterations, and manage what’s coming next.

 Once work is committed to a sprint and moves into execution, it appears on the In progress page.